 Origin: White supremacy, patriarchy, class subordination, disability injustice, Christian hegemony.

 ADOPTEEPHOBIA [uh-dop-tee-foh-bee-uh] (n.)
-The pervasive, restrictive, and deadly set of assumptions that uphold a system of discrimination targeting adoptees.
+The restrictive, pervasive, and deadly assumptions that are upholding a discriminatory system targeting adoptees.

 Related forms: adopteephobic

 ADOPTEEPHOBIC [uh-dop-tee-foh-bic] (a.)
 With fear or contempt for adoptees who are resisting the myth of a singular adoptee identity and experience.

 The ADOPTEEPHOBIC service provider is under fire for its failure to address the diverse and changing needs of adoptees.